BoringBoredom/PC-Optimization-Hub/README.md

 - The never-ending background bloat of Windows [reduces performance significantly](https://youtu.be/hwNAa_OdP1w).
   Note: I am not advocating using pre-made ISOs; on the contrary, you should make your own.
 - I highly recommend [setting up a multi-boot environment](https://github.com/BoringBoredom/PC-Optimization-Hub/blob/main/content/multi-booting/multi-booting.md#how-to-multi-boot-windows-7-10-in-uefi-mode-on-a-single-drive) to separate the gaming and the "can-be-bloated" operating system.
 Keeping your programs and files on a different partition (separate from operating system partitions) is also convenient due to all operating systems having shared access to everything and the ease of reinstalling either of them without having to back up your data.
-- As usual, disable everything you don't explicitely need and avoid installing unnecessary and bloated drivers (included in e.g. Realtek audio or gaming peripheral software).
+- As usual, disable everything you don't explicitly need and avoid installing unnecessary and bloated drivers (included in e.g. Realtek audio or gaming peripheral software).
 - A lot of the default system tools lack functionality.
 For example, the Task Manager is an inaccurate representation of system load since it only displays Core usage on a very superficial level.
 It doesn't account for things like [context switching](https://en.wikipedia.org/wiki/Context_switch) which can be very expensive.
   Here are some supplements for various system tools ([Sysinternals](https://docs.microsoft.com/en-us/sysinternals/downloads/) and [Nirsoft](http://www.nirsoft.net/utils/index.html) have a lot more):
   - Task Manager: [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer) with [modified settings](https://raw.githubusercontent.com/BoringBoredom/PC-Optimization-Hub/main/content/windows/process%20explorer%20settings.reg)